BipanjitGill/Datathon/README.md

 ![Work Experience plot](images/work_experience.png)

-- **Working at Job or Business** : Diabetes is more prevalent among older individuals in this category.
+**Working at Job or Business** : Diabetes is more commonly observed among older individuals in this group.

-- **Not Working at Job or Business** : The average age is similar for individuals with and without diabetes in this group.
+**Not Working at Job or Business** : This group predominantly consists of older individuals.
+The average age is similar for both diabetic and non-diabetic individuals, but the interquartile range of age for diabetic patients is narrow, falling between 62 and 75 years.
+Both male and female who are suffering from diabetes have similar average age.

 ![Age Work Experience plot](images/age_work_experience.png)